 Manhattan is separated into four layers interfaces, storage services, storage engines and the core with an eventual consistency model.

+High availability is preferred over strong consistency.
 Replication is extensively used to keep Manhattan highly available.

-The storage engine of Manhattan was designed in-house with a pluggability feature to enable plugging of any external storage engines if & when required in future.
+The storage engine of Manhattan was designed in-house with a pluggability feature to enable plugging of any external storage engines if & when required in the future.

 4. BlobStore – Image Video & Large Object Storage System